Case Study: Trucking School

-The strategy should then include adding automatic enrollment into the 401(k) plan at 6% with automatic escalation up to 10%, as well as implementing a coordinated education plan to explain the new options available within the 401(k).
+The strategy would then include adding automatic enrollment into the 401(k) plan at 6% with automatic escalation up to 10%, as well as implementing a coordinated education plan to explain the new options available within the 401(k).
 This strategy would be designed to engage participants in saving for their own retirement in addition to the employer matching contributions.

 Multiple webinars for employees at remote locations would help them learn how to enroll in the 401(k) Plan.
-One-on-one consultations could also be offered to participants, with a number of employees expected to take advantage of this through phone appointments and email communication.
+One-on-one consultations would also be offered to participants, with a number of employees expected to take advantage of this through phone appointments and email communication.

-Setting up meetings with participants (and their spouses) who are within five years of retirement and preparing sophisticated, personalized cash flow analyses using goal based financial projections would help transition them into retirement.
+Setting up meetings with participants (and their spouses) who are within five years of retirement and preparing sophisticated, personalized cash flow analyses using goal-based financial projections would help transition them into retirement.